-Combination of lectures, assignments, paper studies, lab, and report writing.
+Combination of lectures, assignments, paper studies, lab, report writing and self-study.
 The tasks are done individually or in small groups with group supervision.

 Assessment methods and criteria

-Graded portfolio assessment.
-Information about the content of the portfolio will be given in LMS by the start of the semester for each seminar.
+Graded portfolio assessment, individually or in groups.
+Groups are given joint grades.
+Information about the content of the portfolio will be given in Canvas by the start of the semester.

 The person responsible for the course decides, in cooperation with student representative, the form of student evaluation and whether the course is to have a midway or end of course evaluation in accordance with the quality system for education, chapter 4.1.